Courtship Dating: Release and reception

 Crystal Castles released their debut studio album, Crystal Castles, on 18 March 2008 in the United States and on 28 April in the United Kingdom.
 "Courtship Dating" was digitally released as the album's third single on 21 April through Different, PIAS, and Last Gang.
 In the United Kingdom, it was released on vinyl through Lies, Last Gang, and Different.
 Both releases contain a demo, "Trash Hologram".
 An accompanying music video directed by Marc Pannozzo was released in April.
 According to Brandon Stosuy of Stereogum, it shows darkened footage of Alice Glass singing and "being angsty" with flashes of Ethan Kath "rocking it".
 In the United Kingdom, "Courtship Dating" peaked on the Official Charts Company's Independent Singles Chart at number 4 and their Physical Singles Chart at number 39.

 NME described "Courtship Dating" it as "synth-pop filled up with muted screams, jerking bass and sparking circuit boards" and "the best piece of humanity-loathing cyborg pop since the Knife's Silent Shout".

 "Courtship Dating" was named one of the best songs of 2008 by laut.de, NME, Pitchfork, and Slant Magazine, with the latter considering it one of the best tracks from the 2000–2009 period.

+The song is believed to have been sampled in 50 Cent's Ayo Technology.